inovector/mixpost/README.md

 }
 ```

-Mixpost will redirect unauthorized users to the route specified in the `redirect_unauthorized_users_to_route` key of the
+Mixpost will redirect unauthorized users to the route name specified in the `redirect_unauthorized_users_to_route` key of the
 Mixpost config file.

 ## Visit the UI